WhistlePig: Property and operations

 WhistlePig's distillery is in Shoreham, Vermont.
 It is not open to the public.
-It has two pot stills, each 750 USgal in volume.
+It has two pot stills, each 750 USgal.

 The property includes a 500 acre farm.
 The land was formerly a dairy farm, about 150 years old.
 About 300 of those acres are dedicated to growing rye grain, about 200 hold maple trees for making syrup, while the remainder is used for corn, barley, oak trees, and space for livestock: pigs, sheep, goats, horses, and bees.

-Two Kunekune pigs are kept on property, Mortimer Junior and Orwell, both of the second generation of pigs kept on-site.
+Two Kunekune pigs are kept on the property: Mortimer Junior and Orwell, both second-generation pigs.
 The first generation, Mortimer and Mauve, died in 2014 and 2018.
 Their cremated remains are held in a granite obelisk memorial on the farm property, and the distillery's two stills are named for them.
-The brand's logo reflects these pigs with a design of a plump grinning pig, donning a top hat and bow tie.
+The brand's logo reflects these pigs with a design of a plump, grinning pig, donning a top hat and bow tie.

 WhistlePig's lead distiller is Emily Harrison and its chief blender is Meghan Ireland.
-The two notably hold positions in an industry often dominated by men.
 Dave Pickerell was the master distiller, who introduced the company to its initial stock of Canadian whiskey, helped design the company's first blend, and designed its first pot still.

 The company operates tasting rooms in Quechee, Vermont, and "the WhistlePig Pavilion" at Stowe Mountain Resort.
 It formerly operated tasting rooms at the distillery and in Waterbury Center, Vermont.
 The Quechee tasting room, a "whiskey parlor", opened in 2021.
-It involved WhistlePig and Simon Pearce purchasing the former Parker House tavern, with the tasting room opening soon after the purchase, and plans for a restaurant are still in development.
+It involved WhistlePig and Simon Pearce purchasing the former Parker House tavern, with the tasting room opening soon after.